Down-step statistics in generalized Dyck paths: Down-step statistics: A bijective approach

-In this newly constructed path, the marked down-step (which was contained in the traversed segment) is located after the $r$-th up-step, and its end-point is guaranteed to be above height $k-t$.

-Furthermore, observe that the path did not change before the original start of the traversed segment, and it also remained unchanged after the end of the newly inserted traversed segment.
-As the relocated traversed segment ends above or at its starting height, the new path can never be below height $-t$, and thus is a $k_{t}$-Dyck path again.

-In the second case (where the path never visited height $h$ or below before the sequence of down-steps containing the marked down-step) we first ``fix'' the traversed segment by moving the $r$-th up-step in the path from its original position to the beginning of the traversed segment.
-Afterwards, we proceed in a similar way to the first case: the traversed segment (including the newly added up-step in the beginning) is shifted to the rightmost position located above height $k-t$ after the (former) $r$-th up-step and before the $(r+1)$-th up-step (should it exist).
-For a similar reason as in the previous case, the path constructed via this transformation is an $r$-marked $k_t$-Dyck path.

-This path transformation can always be reversed: consider an $r$-marked $k_t$-Dyck path whose marked down-step ends on a height of at least $k-t$.
-By our construction, all of the down-steps ending on height at least $k - t$ in the down-step sequence containing the marked down-step must have been included in the relocated traversed segment; let $h$ be the ending height of the final down-step in this down-step sequence.
-Just as above, start at this final down-step and travel backwards towards the beginning of the path until you reach height $h$ (or below) again (which necessarily has to happen as we know $h\geq k-t$).
+This transformation can always be reversed: consider an $r$-marked $k_t$-Dyck path whose marked down-step ends on a height of at least $k-t$.
+By construction, in the maximal consecutive sequence of down-steps which contains the marked down-step, all steps ending at a height of at least $k - t$ must have been included in the relocated traversed segment; let $h$ be this height.
+Start at the down-step ending at height $h$ and traverse the path towards the beginning until you reach height $h$ (or below) again.

-If the traversed segment spans until the beginning of the path, or if there are no further up-steps before the traversed segment, then this instance corresponds to the second case -- which can be reversed by undoing first the shift of the traversed segment, and then moving the up-step then located at the beginning of the path to the end of the relocated traversed segment.
+If the traversed segment spans until the beginning of the path, or if there are no further up-steps before the traversed segment, then this instance corresponds to the second case --- otherwise it corresponds to the first case.
+Then, the transformation can be reversed by relocating the traversed segment (and for the second case additionally adjusting the initial up-step).

-The remaining instance corresponds to the first case, which means that in order to reverse the transformation we only have to shift the traversed segment to the left of the up-step proceeding it.

-This proves that the discussed peak shift transformation can be reversed, which implies that it is a bijection.
-Thus, the claim is true. \end{proof}
+This establishes that the transformation is indeed a bijection, and thus proves the claim. \end{proof}